 The Company classified the convertible note into debt and equity components based on the residual method.
 The liability component was calculated as the present value of the principal and interest, discounted at a rate approximating the interest rate that was estimated would have been applicable to non-convertible debenture at the time the debenture was issued.
 This portion of the convertible debenture is accreted over its term to the full face value using the effective interest rate method.
-The equity element of the convertible debenture comprises the value of the conversion option, being the difference between the face value of the convertible debt and the liability component.
+The equity element of the convertible debenture comprises the value of the liability component.
 Upon maturity, the equity component is reclassified to reserves.